Code4V/webres_laravel_p/README.md

 This is my Official Web Resume that's built with Laravel

+Additionally, I used Tailwindcss as my styling for this personal website.